EOppedal/Timers/README.md

 ```

 ### In this example:
-A new RepeatingTimer is created and anonymous functions are run by events.
+A new RepeatingTimer is created and anonymous functions are run by different events invoked by the timer at different times.

 ## Installation
 'Install package from Git URL' in the 'Package Manager'.